lakejs/lake-docs/reference/index.md

 });
 ```

 ## slash

 ### items

-The items of the slash commands.
+The items for the slash commands.

 * Type: `(string | SlashItem)[]`
 * Default: